 Across the main temple, facing the peaks, stood some minor temples but in size only, for they housed equally powerful gods.

 After doing our puja (bought the essentials from the shops at the back), it was time to break the coconut prasad.
 A few youngsters sprang to help, in exchange for some pocket money .
 Well, it is labour so I’m in favour of it.

 A signboard was put up in a corner for the curious ones, that briefly covered the significance of the spot, geographically as well as spiritually.
 One thing that stood out(enclosed in inverted commas), “photography inside the temple is prohibited.”

 Luckily there was no such rule for the outside premises.

 There is something to be said of these spots.
 They makes your eyes widen in wonder.

 One could hear the bells pealing while the solitary drummer continued to beat a steady tattoo in accompaniment.
-As you breathe in the cold mountain air while the sun gently warms you, a kind of peace steals over you, the profound beauty working its magic.
+As you breathed in the sharp cold mountain air, the sun gently warmed you from the outside.
+There was so much beauty all around and one felt peace working its magic.

 It certainly made me feel closer to God, reaffirming my faith that there is a higher power, looking out for me.